iamflorencejay/iamflorencejay/_pages/home.md

   actions:
     - label: "My Channel"
       url: "https://odysee.com/$/invite/iamflorencejay:f"
 excerpt: "Hello there!
-I am Florence Jay Munar.
-Content Creator, Writer, Parodist, anything that I have a skill for can push it out of the box. :D"
+I am a Content Creator, Writer, Parodist, anything that I have a skill for can push it out of the box. :D"
 intro:
   - excerpt: 'NOTE: This website is on work in progress.
 Please check back soon for updates.
 Thank you for your patience.'
 feature_row: